sikher/gurbanidb/readme.md

 GurbaniDB API Version 1.0, as used formerly in the GurbaniDB search engine, is now deprecated and we will no longer be supporting or documenting it.

+## Demo
+The latest version of this repo is live at: http://api.sikher.com

 ## Pre-requisites

 Before installing the GurbaniDB API, please ensure you have the following packages installed on your local machine or server.